Lichtenberg figure: In insulating materials

-Modern Lichtenberg figures can also be created within solid insulating materials, such as acrylic (polymethyl methacrylate or PMMA) or glass by injecting them with a beam of high speed electrons from a linear electron beam accelerator (or Linac, a type of particle accelerator).
-Inside the Linac, electrons are focused and accelerated to form a beam of high speed particles.
-Electrons emerging from the accelerator have energies up to 25 MeV and are moving at an appreciable fraction (95 - 99+ percent) of the speed of light (relativistic velocities).
+Modern Lichtenberg figures can also be created within solid insulating materials, such as acrylic (polymethyl methacrylate, or PMMA) or glass by injecting them with a beam of high energy electrons from an electron beam accelerator, such as a LINAC (or Linac, a type of particle accelerator).
+Inside the Linac, electrons are focused and accelerated to form a beam of high-speed particles.
+Electrons emerging from the accelerator can have energies up to 25 MeV and are moving at an appreciable fraction (95 – 99+ percent) of the speed of light (relativistic velocities).

 If the electron beam is aimed towards a thick acrylic specimen, the electrons easily penetrate the surface of the acrylic, rapidly decelerating as they collide with molecules inside the plastic, finally coming to rest deep inside the specimen.
 Since acrylic is an excellent electrical insulator, these electrons become temporarily trapped within the specimen, forming a plane of excess negative charge.
-Under continued irradiation, the amount of trapped charge builds, until the effective voltage inside the specimen reaches millions of volts.
+Positive "mirror" charges are attracted by the building internal negative charge, accumulating on the outer surfaces of the specimen.
+Under continued irradiation, the amount of trapped charge builds until the effective voltage inside the specimen reaches millions of volts.
 Once the electrical stress exceeds the dielectric strength of the plastic, some portions suddenly become conductive in a process called dielectric breakdown.

 During breakdown, branching tree or fern-like conductive channels rapidly form and propagate through the plastic, allowing the trapped charge to suddenly rush out in a miniature lightning-like flash and bang.
 Breakdown of a charged specimen may also be manually triggered by poking the plastic with a pointed conductive object to create a point of excessive voltage stress.
-During the discharge, the powerful electric sparks leave thousands of branching chains of fractures behind - creating a permanent Lichtenberg figure inside the specimen.
+During the discharge, the powerful electric sparks leave thousands of branching chains of fractures behind, creating a permanent Lichtenberg figure inside the specimen.
 Although the internal charge within the specimen is negative, the discharge is initiated from the positively charged exterior surfaces of the specimen, so that the resulting discharge creates a positive Lichtenberg figure.
 These objects are sometimes called electron trees, beam trees, or lightning trees.

 As the electrons rapidly decelerate inside the acrylic, they also generate powerful X-rays.
 Residual electrons and X-rays darken the acrylic by introducing defects (color centers) in a process called solarization.
-Solarization initially turns acrylic specimens a lime green color which then changes to an amber color after the specimen has been discharged.
+Solarization initially turns acrylic specimens a lime green color, which then changes to an amber color after the specimen has been discharged.
 The color usually fades over time, and gentle heating, combined with oxygen, accelerates the fading process.